lukekaalim/react-construct/README.md

 You feed the Construct component a definition array, and an array of resolver functions, and then it tries to match each element in the definition array with its corresponding resolver.
 Each resolver has the signature `(previous, current, next) => React.Node`, and is invoked for each matching definition in order.

 **previous** refers to what the previous resolver put as the first argument when it invoked `next()`.
-The very first resolver that runs normally recieves `null` as it's previous, but this can be overriden.
+The very first resolver that runs normally receives `null` as it's previous, but this can be overridden.

 **current** is an object representing the properties attached to the current definition.
 Things like `type` and `url` and `title` and the like.

 **next** is a function that invokes the next resolver.
-Whatever you put in here as an argument is what pops out of the next resolver's `previous`.
+Whatever you put in here as an argument is what pops out of the next resolvers `previous`.
 Typically, resolvers want to return the result of this in each step.
-The final resolver normally recieves an identity function (`x => x`) as it's next, but this can be overriden.
+The final resolver normally receives an identity function (`x => x`) as it's next, but this can be overridden.

 The most simple resolver is written as:
 ```javascript